anordal/shellharden/how_to_do_things_safely_in_bash.md

 ### Should I use curly braces?

-Braces are for string interpolation, i.e. usually unnecessary:
+Variable substitution: This is not the controversy, but just to get it out of the way: These braces are of course needed:

+    "${image%.png}.jpg"

+String interpolation: Braces also have this role:

+    "${var}string literal"

+When expanding a variable inside a string, a closing brace can be used to delimit the end of the variable name from subsequent characters of the string literal.
+This makes a difference if and only if the next character can take part in a variable name, in other words, if it is an identifier tail character, in regex `[_0-9a-zA-Z]`.

+Strictly speaking, it never hurts to always use braces.
+Does that make it a good idea?

+Note that this is not a question of correctness, but of brittleness (the script would have to be edited, and a mistake be made, before it becomes incorrect).
+Strictly speaking not that either, because the problem itself is unnecessary:
+Quotes are obligatory anyway; just quote variables individually to avoid the problem (quotes can always replace braces, but not the opposite, and you never need both).
+The result is a concatenation instead of interpolation:

+    "$var"'string literal'

+Now that the question is clear, your author would say: Mostly not.
+In terms of which way to go for consistency's sake, considert that most variable expansions aren't interpolations.
+And they shouldn't:
+The noble thing to do for a shellscript (or any glue code) is to pass arguments cleanly.
+Let's focus on passing arguments cleanly:

 * Bad: `some_command $arg1 $arg2 $arg3`
 * Bad and verbose: `some_command ${arg1} ${arg2} ${arg3}`
 * Good but verbose: `some_command "${arg1}" "${arg2}" "${arg3}"`
 * Good: `some_command "$arg1" "$arg2" "$arg3"`

+The braces don't do anything objectively good here.

-It does not hurt to always use braces, in theory, but in your author's experience, there is a strong negative correlation between unnecessary use of braces and proper use of quotes – nearly everyone chooses the "bad and verbose" instead of "good but verbose" form!
+In your author's experience, there is rather a negative correlation between unnecessary use of braces and proper use of quotes – nearly everyone chooses the "bad and verbose" instead of "good but verbose" form!
+My speculations:

-Your author's theories:

 * Fear of the wrong thing: Instead of worrying about the real danger (missing quotes), a beginner might worry that a variable named `$prefix` would influence the expansion of `"$prefix_postfix"` – this is simply not how it works.
 * Cargo cult – writing code in testament to the wrong fear perpetuates it.
 * Braces compete with quotes under the limits of tolerable verbosity.

-The decision was made to ban unnecessary use of braces: Shellharden will rewrite all these variants into the simplest good form.

-Now onto string interpolation, where braces are actually useful:

-* Bad (concatenation): `$var1"more string content"$var2`
-* Good (concatentation): `"$var1""more string content""$var2"`
-* Good (interpolation): `"${var1}more string content${var2}"`

-Concatenation and interpolation are equivalent in bash (even for arrays, which is ridiculous).
+Shellharden will add and remove braces on an as-needed basis when it needs to add quotes:

+`${arg} $arg"ument"` → `"$arg" "${arg}ument"`

+It will also remove braces on individually quoted variables:

+`"${arg}"` → `"$arg"`

+As of Shellharden 4.3.0, braces are allowed in string interpolations (not that it adds them):

+    "${var} "
+    " ${var}"
+    "${var}${var}"

+Thus, a neutral stance in interpolations
-Because Shellharden is not a style formatter, it is not supposed to change correct code.
-This is true of the "good (concatenation)" example: As far as shellharden is concerned, this is the holy (canonically correct) form.
+(being not a style formatter, Shellharden is not supposed to make subjective changes).

-Shellharden currently adds and removes braces on an as-needed basis: In the bad example, var1 becomes interpolated with braces, but braces are not accepted on var2 even in the good (interpolation) case, since they are never needed at the end of a string.
-The latter requirement may well be lifted.
+Previously, it rewrote interpolations too on an as-needed basis, but as noted here, this could indeed be relaxed.

 #### Gotcha: Numbered arguments